 When the Hater is at Your Job

 One of the most annoying places to be hated for no reason is your job.
-You have to go there if you want an income.
-So you have to be around the person who dislikes you – a lot.
+You have to go there if you want to earn money.
+So you may cross paths with the person who dislikes you – a lot.

 You also have to hope that the person who dislikes you isn’t also trying to sabotage your career and get you fired simply because they don’t like you.

 It’s hard to have a decent working relationship when the other person dislikes you, and you’ve given them no concrete reason to feel that way.
 It can affect your work life and your personal life.
-It’s hard to go out with work friends when the person who is a hater is going to be there.
+It’s hard to go out with co workers when the person who is a hater is going to be there.